pcloudcom/console-client/README.md

 This verson will allow non-root user access to the pcloud mount and is several commits ahead of the pcloudcom master (at time of writing).

-Many error messages (or deprecated notices) during "Make" have been sqashed.
+Many error messages (or deprecated notices) during "Make" have been squashed.

 ## pCloud Console Client